-If you are saved, then you will sooner or later come to understand that you have contributed nothing toward your own salvation.
-If you are saved it is no thanks to yourself!
-“But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you…For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord” (Romans 6:17, 23).
-“Thanks be unto God for his unspeakable gift” (2 Corinthians 9:15).
+If you are saved, then sooner or later you will come to understand that you have contributed nothing toward your own salvation—not even your faith.
+If you are saved it is no thanks to you, yourself!
+“But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you…For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord” (Romans 6.17,23).
+“Thanks be unto God for his unspeakable gift” (2 Corinthians 9.15).

-Whenever a man, woman or child turns to the Lord Jesus Christ—whenever they hunger and thirst for righteousness—whenever they are pained in their consciences and recognise their real need for the Saviour—whenever they seek the Lord while he may be found—whenever they seek the Lord while he may be found—whenever they give sincere attention to the Bible and to the Bible’s Gospel—whenever they trust in the Lord Jesus Christ and repent of their sins—all of this is entirely because God is visiting them in mercy and working these things within their souls.
+Whenever a man, woman or child turns to the Lord Jesus Christ—whenever they hunger and thirst for righteousness—whenever they are pained in their consciences and recognise their real need for the Saviour—whenever they seek the Lord while he may be found—whenever they give sincere attention to the Bible and to the Bible’s gospel—whenever they believe in the Lord Jesus Christ and repent of their sins—all of this is entirely because God is visiting them in mercy and working these things within their souls.

 All these are evidences of God’s saving grace.
-“Marks of grace”, as some of our spiritual ancestors (e.g. the Puritans) called them.
-Such is man’s total depravity, that salvation must be totally provided by God as an unearned and undeserved gift—or there is no salvation.
+“Marks of grace,” as some of our spiritual ancestors called them.2 Such is man’s total depravity, that salvation must be totally provided by God as an unearned and undeserved gift—or there is no salvation.

 I should add here, to reassure anxious souls, that the conversion event is not always an emotionally intense and overwhelming experience.
 For example, in the case of those who are converted at a very young age, or those who were raised in a Christian family, they may not have had the opportunity to manifest their own total depravity to a great extent.